-If your baby is fussy during feedings or you've ever spent hours attached to a breast pump with no more than an ounce or two of milk to show for it, you might be concerned about low milk supply.
+If your baby is fussy during feedings or you've ever been disappointed with the results of a breast pumping session, you might be concerned about low milk supply.

 Video of the Day

-We spoke with registered dietitians and certified lactation counselors for the full scoop on foods that will support your milk supply and give you all the nutrients you (and baby) need.
+Here, we spoke with registered dietitians and certified lactation counselors for the full scoop on foods that will support your milk supply and give you all the nutrients you (and your baby) need.

 Does Diet Influence Milk Supply?

 There isn't a whole lot of research that supports eating certain foods to directly increase milk supply.
-But poor nutrition can affect both your milk supply as well as the nutritional quality of the milk you produce.
+But poor nutrition can affect both your supply and the nutritional content of the milk you produce.

 "Focusing on certain nutrients when breastfeeding is incredibly important, as the concentration of nutrients in your breast milk depends on what you take in," says dietitian and lactation educator-counselor Lauren Manaker, RDN, LD.